federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing.md

 - Removes failure causing excess whitespace from all attribute values to be translated.
 - Concatenates query string to send to the DeepL API:
   - https://api.deepl.com/v2/translate?auth_key=$(DEEPL_KEY)&text=@Value(title)&source_lang=EN&target_lang=FR&split_sentences=1&preserve_formatting=1
-    - **NOTE:** 'DEEPL_KEY' variable in concatenated value is the authorization key for DeepL API and is stored as published parameter in FME, 'title' is the variable to be translated.
+    - **NOTE:** 'DEEPL_KEY' variable in concatenated value is the authorization key for DeepL API and is stored as a published parameter in FME, 'title' is the variable to be translated.
 - Sends query string to the DeepL API.
 - Substitutes the attribute value with hard coded error message in French in the event of translation failure.
 - Parses the JSON string returned from the query to expose translated value.